ludocode/onramp/docs/object-code.md

 - `=` `+` `<identifier>` defines a zero global symbol with the given name.
 - `@` `+` `<identifier>` defines a zero static symbol with the given name.

 A zero symbol does not contain literal data.
-Instead, it must contain exactly four hex bytes which define the size of the symbol in little-endian order.
+Instead, it must contain exactly four hex bytes in little-endian order which define the size of the symbol.

 The linker moves all zero symbols to the end of the program.
 It assigns each one a unique address starting at the end of the program, i.e. after the program break.
 The linker defines the following symbol internally and adds it to the end of the program:

 - `__onramp_zero_size` -- The combined size of all zero symbols

-This symbol contains a single word which is the size of the area to reserve for zero symbols.
-On program start, the libc increments the program break by this size and zeroes the area, thus allocating space for all zero symbols in the program.
+This symbol contains a single little-endian word which is the size of the area to reserve for zero symbols.
+On program start, the Onramp libc increments the program break by this size and zeroes the area, thus allocating space for all zero symbols in the program.

+This is analogous to the [bss section](https://en.wikipedia.org/wiki/.bss) of an object file or executable on UNIX and Windows systems.

+The weak and zero flags can both be provided on a global symbol definition in either order.
+(In such a case, it is strongly recommended that all instances of a weak zero symbol have the same size.)

 ### Constructors and Destructors

+Symbols can be marked *constructor* to run automatically at program start, and *destructor* to run automatically at normal program exit.

-- `=` `{` `<identifier>` defines a symbol and adds its address to the end of the constructor list.
+- `=` `{` `[priority]` `<identifier>` defines a symbol and inserts its address into the constructor list.
-- `=` `}` `<identifier>` defines a symbol and inserts its address to the front of the destructor list.
+- `=` `}` `[priority]` `<identifier>` defines a symbol and inserts its address into the destructor list.

-The Onramp C compiler outputs these for functions marked  `__attribute__((constructor))` and `__attribute__((destructor))`.
+The priority is optional.
+If provided, it must be one to five decimal digits in the range 0 to 65535.
+If not provided, the priority is 65535.

-The linker defines the following symbols internally and adds them to the end of the program:
+The linker defines the following symbols and adds them to the program:

 - `__onramp_constructors` -- The list of constructors
 - `__onramp_destructors` -- The list of destructors

-Each of these symbols contain a null-terminated list of 32-bit values, where each value is the address of a symbol marked constructor or destructor.
-The constructor list is in the order the constructor markers were encountered in the input files.
+Each of these symbols contains a null-terminated list of 32-bit values, where each value is the address of a symbol marked constructor or destructor.
+The constructor list is sorted by priority (lower first); constructors with equal priority are in the order they were encountered in the input files.
 The destructor list is in reverse order.
-Both lists are therefore in the order they should be run.

-The Onramp libc uses these symbols to run all static constructors and destructors in a program. (`__onramp_constructors` is analogous to the `init_array` section of an ELF file or the `.CRT$XCU` section in MSVC.)
+The Onramp libc uses these symbols to run all static constructors and destructors in a program. (`__onramp_constructors` is analogous to the `init_array` section of an ELF file or the `.CRT$XCU` section in Microsoft Visual C++.)

-Symbols added to the constructor or destructor lists are never stripped.
+Symbols added to the constructor or destructor lists are never stripped (even if they appear in a file within a static library archive that is otherwise unused.)

-Weak symbols cannot be marked as constructor/destructor.
+Weak or zero symbols cannot be marked constructor or destructor.

+The Onramp C compiler outputs these flags for global initializers and for functions marked  `__attribute__((constructor))` and `__attribute__((destructor))`.
+Note that `__attribute__((constructor(<priority>)))` accepts values in the range 101-65535; smaller values are reserved.
+Constructor functions for global variable initializers are emitted with priority 50.